Jimmydalecleveland/gatsby-theme-templates-example/README.md

 The master branch should build and run fine (see that the homepage has a striped heading with the text "Customized Homepage in a user's site".
 Further branch descriptions can be found below.

-Then checkout the not working branch and run the same develop command:
+Then checkout the :beetle: not working branch and run the same develop command:
 ```bash
 git checkout folder-imports-not-working
 yarn workspace example develop